BUSTER-21/examples/api_documentation/docs/source/examples/raw_points.rst

   .. note::

-    The :next: field in the response is to indicate that there is more data in the range and the mentioned endpoint can be used to get the following data.
+    The **next** field in the response is to indicate that there is more data in the range and the mentioned endpoint can be used to get the following data.

-:Get Raw Data of Signal:
+**Get Raw Data of Signal**

 .. http:get:: /api/1.2/data/accounts/(string:account_id)/datastreams/(string:datastream_id)/signals/(string:signal_id)/raw_points